manhhungpc/surtr/README.md

-# Surtr - A fast generate template for Express project
+# Surtr - A fast template generator for an Express.js backend project that includes pre-configured database settings

 ### Feature